1yuwen/Knowledge-Tracing-MU/README.md

 </div>
 </div>

-The code repository for "[Lifting Data-Tracing Machine Unlearning to Knowledge-Tracing for Foundation Model Unlearning](https://arxiv.org/abs/2403.19979)" in PyTorch.
+The code repository for "[Lifting Data-Tracing Machine Unlearning to Knowledge-Tracing for Foundation Models](https://arxiv.org/abs/2403.19979)" in PyTorch.

 ## News